campa-consortium/lattice-standard/source/introduction.md

 as complicated as an entire accelerator complex with multiple storage rings, Linacs, transfer lines, etc.

-Essentially a `lattice`, has an array of `branches` with each branch describing part of the machine.
+Essentially a `lattice` has an array of `branches` with each branch describing part of the machine.
 Branches can be interconnected to form a unified whole.
 Branches can be interconnected using `Fork` elements.
-This is used to simulate forking beam lines such as a connections to a transfer line, dump line, or an X-ray beam line.
+This is used to simulate forking beamlines such as a connections to a transfer line, dump line, or an X-ray beamline.

 Besides `branches`, a lattice will hold information like details of any support girders that are present and `multipass` information in the case where elements are transversed multiple times